AweSkyBear/obs-disp/README.md

 - imperative **vs** declarative communication with the objects (in the obs-disp example you only declare that you `dispatchEvent` - interested parties can handle that)
 - the 1st doesn't scale (it's ad-hoc logic) **vs** the 2nd one has streamlined object creation, communication and removal (**you can build complete apps and flows like this and still keep the code clean**)
-- if the methods on the first don't exist (`sayMeow`, `bark`) - we get a problem **vs** if the methods (event handlers) on the 2nd don't exist - it's fine
+- if the methods on the first don't exist (`meow`, `bark`) - we get a problem **vs** if the methods (event handlers) on the 2nd don't exist - it's fine
 - no built-in cleaning mechanism **vs** managed CRUD, so to speak (create, read, update, delete)
 - **no other notable differences in this example - still using plain functions and objects**

-### To the point - what's this in a few words?
+## To the point - what's this in a few words?

+`obs-disp` is a thin wrapper for writing straight-to-the-point JavaScript

 - Create beautifully isolated objects (_components_, _observers_) via plain old functions
+- Use them to build UI apps, games or extend legacy apps (fits anything really)
-- Use the scope of the returned (created) function (which returns the final handlers) to keep the current state of the observer (e.g. the event handlers can change this scope)
+- Use the scope of the returned (created) function from `obsDispCreator` or `addObsDisp` (which returns the final handlers) to manage the state of the observer (e.g. the event handlers access this scope)
 - Make observers communicate to one another seamlessly (_events_)
 - No need for prior event definition (the merits of prototypal JavaScript)
 - Tap into components' lifecycle - add logic per creation or removal of those objects
 - Use your own custom events, define and reason about your flows - easily
 - You could even create child components... more on this later

-### Want more examples?
+## Want more examples?

 **Extending the CattoDog example**: for `obs-disp`'s power and flexibility to really shine, let's dive deeper into what we can do with it: [repo-docs/examples/catto-dog-extended.md](repo-docs/examples/catto-dog-extended.md)